kubewarden/docs/docs/security/threat-model.md

-An attacker, who can access the admission controller at a network level, passes requests to the admission controller requiring complex processing and causing timeouts as the  admission controller uses compute power to process the workloads
+An attacker, who can access the admission controller at a network level, passes requests to the admission controller requiring complex processing and causing timeouts as the admission controller utilizes compute power to process the workloads

 **Mitigation**
 Webhook fail closed and authenticate callers.
 Kubewarden default behaviour